VariantSync/Vatras/README.md

 ## Setup

-We tested our setup on ubuntu (inside windows subsystem for linux (WSL 2)).
+We tested our setup on Ubuntu (inside windows subsystem for linux (WSL 2)) and Manjaro.

 To compile the library and run its small demo, you need to have Agda and it's standard-library installed.
 We recommend following the installation instructions from the [Programming Language Foundations in Agda](https://plfa.github.io/GettingStarted/) book.